jimburton/huffman-java/README.md

     ```

     This is a map from characters to integers, representing the frequency of each character in the input string.
     Loop through the input string.
-For each character, if it is already in the map add one to the count associated
+For each character, if it is already in the map update its entry in the map by adding one to
-    with it.
-If it is not in the map, add a new entry with the count set to 1.
+    it.
+If this character is not in the map, add a new entry for it with the count set to 1.
 Some methods from `Map` you will find
     useful are `containsKey`, `get` and `put`.

     At this point, you should be able to make one of the tests pass.

  3. Implement the `treeFromFreqTable` method, which constructs a Huffman tree from a frequency table.
 First, create an
  empty priority queue.
-Then make every entry in the frequency table into a leaf node and add it to the queue.
+Then make a leaf node for every entry in the frequency table and add it to the queue.
 Next, take
  the first two nodes from the queue and combine them in a branch node that is labelled by the combined frequency of the
  nodes and put it back in the queue.
 Do this repeatedly until there is a single node in the queue, which is the Huffman
  tree.

  4. Implement the `traverse` method in the `Branch` and `Leaf` classes.
 This method populates a map of characters and
  their Huffman codes from a Huffman tree.
 In the branch class this method should call itself recursively on the left and
- right children of the branch, passing new lists to each method call.
+ right children of the branch, passing new lists to each recursive call to `traverse`.
 You need to add `false` to the list passed to the
- left-hand child, and `true` to the list passed to the right, representing the path being taken.
-It is essential that these lists are *deep copies* of the original list,
+ method call on the left-hand child, and `true` to the list passed to the right.
+These lists of booleans represent the path being taken.
+It is essential that the lists passed to the recursive calls are *deep copies* of the original list,
  not references (or aliases) to the same list -- otherwise changes to either list will show up in all lists.
 The easiest way to make
  a deep copy is by using the constructor of `ArrayList` that takes a list as an argument.
 For example: